r-pylypiuk-geniusee/res/README.md

 # Infrastructure Documentation

 This document outlines the details of our infrastructure and the deployment process.
-The infrastructure is based on a Kubernetes architecture and is designed to support two primary environments:
+The infrastructure is based on a Kubernetes architecture and is designed to support two primary environments.

 ## Architecture Overview